dosipod/SrWiki/LED-Settings.md

 Horizontal / Vertical panels | 1..x | Number of panels on horizontal and vertical axis.
 Total panels is horizontal x vertical.
 Total Width and Height of connected panels should match Matrix Width and Height (dev version)

-Note 1: The number of LED's should contain ALL the number of ALL LED's in the display.
+**Note 1:** The number of LED's should contain ALL the number of ALL LED's in the display.
-Note 2: The 2D matrix value should contain values for number of pixels in all your connected panels.
+**Note 2:** The 2D matrix value should contain values for number of pixels in all your connected panels.

-### Example:
+## Example:

 I have 6 - 8x32 panels.
-They are connected sequentially:
+They are connected sequentially with 32 led's wide and 8 led's high as follows:

 0 1 2